HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Free all resources internally.
 When using different scenes, it's necessary to call this function before changing the scene.

 #### protected void Play(int playerIndex)
-Play a certain stream giving a playerIndex.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Play a certain stream giving a **playerIndex**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void Pause(int playerIndex)
-Pause a certain stream giving a playerIndex.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Pause a certain stream giving a **playerIndex**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void Stop(int playerIndex)
-Stop a certain stream giving a playerIndex.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Stop a certain stream giving a **playerIndex**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void Seek(int playerIndex, long milliseconds)
-Seek a certain stream to a certain time giving a playerIndex and the time of the track to be sought in milliseconds.
-The stream is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Seek a certain stream to a certain time giving a **playerIndex** and the time of the track to be sought in **milliseconds**.
+The stream is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetVolume(int playerIndex, float volume)
-Modify the volume of a certain stream giving a playerIndex.
-The volume of the track value ranges between 0.0f and 1.0f.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Modify the volume of a certain stream giving a **playerIndex**.
+The **volume** of the track value ranges between 0.0f and 1.0f.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void AddStream(StreamProperties newStream)
 Add a new stream to the list multiStreamProperties.
 The stream must be added using this function instead of changing the list manually.